tkasu/stepfn-cdk/README.md

 * State machine with parallel execution, branching and some retries
 * Typescript lambda step with dependencies, built and deployed with CDK
 * Python lambda step with dependencies, built and deployed with CDK
-* Fargate Step, deployed with CDK (uses ECR created by CDK bootrap)
+* Fargate Step, deployed with CDK (uses ECR created by CDK bootstrap)
 * Integration tests for the Step Function

 TODO Add step function graph with component icons.